Shinenite/playground/content/avoidance journey/index.md

 11. ???
 12. ???

-(note that the reveal and completion dates will not match when you see me upload the videos about it, as, obviously, the videos are somewhat of a backlog)
+(note that the reveal will not match when you see me upload the videos about it, as, obviously, the videos are somewhat of a backlog)

 ***